 This type of evidence could be challenging to obtain without the help of a seasoned attorney because bartenders or servers may deny knowing that their customer was already inebriated when they served the individual.
 Furthermore, a lawyer could help you file your case more efficiently and possibly negotiate punitive damages if the case allows for it.

-Contact the Christmas Law Firm Today
+Contact Christmas Injury Lawyers Today